Summer Meeting 2022

 Summer Meeting 2022 – Northern Ireland

-The base for the meeting will be the Hilton Belfast Templepatrick Golf and Country Club
+The base for the meeting was the Hilton Belfast Templepatrick Golf and Country Club

 Day 1 – Monday 27 June – County Down